How Is CBD Oil Made? The Amazing Seed to Shelf Process Skip to content

 We've come across bottles that claim to be full spectrum CBD, but have nothing but CBD in the extract.
 Full spectrum oils tend to cost more, so this was likely a marketing ploy to deceive unsuspecting customers.
 To demonstrate our commitment to quality, we offer a free sample of full spectrum CBD oil, which maintains the same high standards as the products we sell.

-CBD oil comes from the resinous trichomes of the bud, stems, and leaves of hemp crops.
+CBD oil comes from the resinous trichomes of the bud, stems, and leaves of cannabis plants.
+CBD oil can either come from hemp or Marijuana, based on the country and manufacturer.

 It's then dried and extracted using either supercritical CO2, ethanol, butane, or various other methods to remove the large plant material from the cannabinoids, terpenes, fatty acids, waxes, and other beneficial nutrients found in the resin.